mukrishn/benchmark-operator/docs/testpmd.md

 ## Result

 Current implemenation, just creates a pod and run testpmd application.
 At this state, interfaces are ready for traffic IO indefinitely.
-Traffic generation is not part of this workload yet, will be future implementation.
-Manually use [trafficgen](https://github.com/atheurer/trafficgen) for packets, refer [this](https://docs.google.com/document/d/1wlT8z-QNzibgmNZnw5M3QNbwBcE0bJEcjWwh_BoA1Ig/edit?usp=sharing).
+Traffic generation is not part of this workload yet, it will be a future implementation.
+Manually use [trafficgen](https://github.com/atheurer/trafficgen) for packets generation.
+Note down the MAC addresses of testpmd pod for traffic generation.

 At the end of this CR, these will be created